 In the last year we’ve seen many bind & fly quads from Diatone in all shapes and sizes.
 With each iteration they have tried to home in on the perfect setup.
 Today we take a look at the GT-R349 to see how it performs.

-The GT-R349 is the 3" variant in Diatone's latest design of quadcopters that builds on the R90 series.
+The GT-R349 is the 3″ variant in Diatone’s latest design of fpv micro drone that builds on the R90 series.
 Supposedly the R stood for Rabbit but Diatone most likely dropped this as it sounds a little silly!